26 Ancient Symbols For Inner Peace

 Meditating Buddha peace symbol

-We’ve all seen little Buddha statues sitting happily in gardens or outside of temples; there are actually several versions of these Buddhas, in which the Buddha holds different postures.
+We’ve all seen little Buddha statues sitting happily in gardens or outside of temples.
+There are actually several versions of these Buddhas, in which the Buddha holds different postures.
 Each has a different meaning, but the meditating Buddha (in which he sits in the lotus pose with his hands on his lap, face up) signifies the tranquility and inner peace one may reach in a meditative state.

 8. Hopi hand